vryy/4C/doc/readthedocs/tut_fsi_preexo.rst

 accepted by |FOURC|.
 However, if the file is meaningful cannot be assured.

 Run the simulation by providing this dat-file and an output file to |FOURC|
-and postprocess the results (refer to :ref:`Working with PreExodus and |FOURC|<workingWithPreExodusAnd4C>` for the simulation, and to :ref:`Post Processing<fsi3dtutorialpostprocessing>` for the post processing).
+and postprocess the results (refer to :ref:`Working with PreExodus<workingWithPreExodus>` for the simulation, and to :ref:`Post Processing<fsi3dtutorialpostprocessing>` for the post processing).

 The Fluid Part